simonexmachina/the-work/README.md

 ## Technology

-- Pure HTML, CSS, and JavaScript (no frameworks)
+- Pure HTML, CSS, and JavaScript (ES modules)
 - IndexedDB for local storage
+- Firebase for authentication and cloud sync
 - Tailwind CSS for styling
 - Vitest for testing

+## Sync Setup

+To enable cross-device synchronization:

+1. Follow the setup instructions in [`FIREBASE_SETUP.md`](./FIREBASE_SETUP.md)
+2. If you encounter permissions errors, see [`FIX_PERMISSIONS.md`](./FIX_PERMISSIONS.md)
+3. Sign in to sync your worksheets across devices

 ## Browser Support